wieshka/cloudfront-access-log-to-cloudwatch-metrics/README.md

 CloudFront has some nice statistics burried within console, unfortunetly no programmatical access to those data or exposure to CloudWatch is offered.
 But I wanted to complement our Grafana based monitoring with some metrics from data available only via console.

-As CloudFront offers to push it's accesss logs to S3 bucket of you choise, a little utility handling this data can fill the metrics gap.
+As CloudFront offers to push it's accesss logs to S3 bucket of your choise, a little utility handling this data can fill the metrics gap.

 Contents
 ----